 It’s hard.
 I think my struggle is that knowing your worth isn’t necessarily about asking for a certain amount of money, it’s also asking to be treated fairly.

 Every single time I go to work, before I demand anything, I know it’s going to look bad for me as a black woman.
-I hate that I’m even having that internal conversation because I’m really not asking for them to reinvent the wheel.
+I hate that I’m even having that internal conversation because I’m not asking them to reinvent the wheel.
 It’s, just, treat me like my male colleague would be treated or give me the same level of respect you would give him.
 But I feel like they’re going to think I’m a diva, or I’m being a pain in the ass, or I’m an angry woman if I’m not smiling enough.

 I feel like I’m constantly being judged.
 And some of that could just be me.
 Other people may not be feeling any of those things.
 But it’s a struggle that I have internally.